Migraine CareLine: Free Resource for Financial, Insurance, and Disability Assistance

 “We really cover a pretty large gamut of what someone might face when they're diagnosed with a critical or chronic diagnosis,” Bradshaw said, so they can help with many different problems, even ones not specifically mentioned in this article.

-Can the Migraine CareLine help with access to CGRP medications and other prescribed treatment?
+Can they help with access to CGRP medications and other prescribed treatment?

 “Yeah, absolutely.
 As long as the doctor’s prescribed it, we can help,” Bradshaw said.